huanghaoran24/gmid_SKY130/README.md

 # **gmid_SKY130**
 This repository contains **GM/ID extraction data** and related scripts to get started with gm/id based design using the **Sky130 PDK**.
 It enables users to perform circuit simulations, extract key transistor parameters, and generate insightful plots quickly and efficiently.
+**Note**: I have added the extraction data of just SVT and LVT Devices for now, Any contribution to data of different devices is highly appreciated.

 ---